anlianguzova/BI_project_reticulata/README.md

 Kraken2 (v.
 2.1.2) is a taxonomic sequence classification system that provides an opportunity to build database of possible contaminations (such as bacteria and viruses).
 The example of the script allowing to download database can be found [here](/Scripts/Host's%20ganglia%20transcriptome%20/Kraken2/download_database).
 In case of filtered genome sequences we used standard database that includes libraries from archaea, viruses, bacteria, plasmid, fungi, human and protozoa.
-In case of transcriptomic sequences we added to standard database the early assembled transcriptomic data from the parasite *Peltogaster reticulata* ([Nesterenko, Miroliubov, 2023](https://f1000research.com/articles/11-583)) and the genomic sequences from another rhizocephalan species, *Sacculina carcini* ([Blaxter et al., *in press*](https://wellcomeopenresearch.org/articles/8-91)). *S. carcini* genome was added using the command: `/home/LVP/Soft/kraken2/kraken2-build --add-to-library /home/LVP/Source/Sacculina/Sacculinacarcini_ref_genes.with_taxid.fasta --db /home/LVP/kraken2_db_females/Kraken2_plus_db_TEST --threads 10`
+In case of transcriptomic sequences we added to standard database the early assembled transcriptomic data from the parasite *Peltogaster reticulata* ([Nesterenko, Miroliubov, 2023](https://f1000research.com/articles/11-583)) and the genomic sequences from another rhizocephalan species, *Sacculina carcini* ([Blaxter et al., *in press*](https://wellcomeopenresearch.org/articles/8-91)). *Sacculina carcini* genome was added using the command: `/home/LVP/Soft/kraken2/kraken2-build --add-to-library /home/LVP/Source/Sacculina/Sacculinacarcini_ref_genes.with_taxid.fasta --db /home/LVP/kraken2_db_females/Kraken2_plus_db_TEST --threads 10`

 Database building was performed using the following [script](Scripts/Host's%20ganglia%20transcriptome%20/Kraken2/build_database/females_kraken_build_run.sh).

-Searching of the possible contaminants against build databse was made using [the following scripts](Scripts/Host's%20ganglia%20transcriptome%20/Kraken2/search_database).
+Searching of the possible contaminants against constructed database was made using [the following scripts](Scripts/Host's%20ganglia%20transcriptome%20/Kraken2/search_database).
 The results were visualized by Pavian (v.
 1.0).

 ### Assembly

 #### Host's ganglia transcriptomes

-We performed *de novo* assembly using 3 tools in order to receive the best results using the strengths of different assemblers.
-Before assemblying we merged sequences from healthy and infected female and male crabs the single fastq file.
+We performed *de novo* transcriptome assembly using 3 tools (rnaSPAdes, RNA-Bloom, and Trinity) in order to receive the best results using the strengths of different assemblers.
+Before assemblying we merged all prepared read libraries from healthy and infected female and male crabs into the fastq files.

 ##### rnaSPAdes

 rnaSPAdes (SPAdes v.
 3.15.4) with default options was used.
 The script is available [here](/Scripts/Host's%20ganglia%20transcriptome%20/Assembly/RNAspades/run_rnaspades.sh).

-##### Rna-Bloom
+##### RNA-Bloom

-Rna-Bloom (v.
+RNA-Bloom (v.
 2.0.1) was installed using mamba (v.
 1.4.1).
 Specified options was `--kmer 25 --percent 0.90 --length 200`.
 The script is available [here](/Scripts/Host's%20ganglia%20transcriptome%20/Assembly/Rna-Bloom/run_rnabloom.sh).

 ##### Trinity